 - Treasure Hunt of the Louvre

 Our favorite Paris concierge service says that the most requested tour for families is their Treasure Tour of the Louvres.
 We love the idea of visiting the Louvre as a treasure hunt, helping children discover the art and history of this museum.
-For more information email [email protected].
+Book the Treasure Hunt at the Louvre tour here.

 - Take a Paris bike or Segway Tour!